clarisma/just-the-docs/python/features.md

 ---
 layout: default
-title:  Features
+title:  Feature Objects
 parent: GeoDesk for Python
 nav_order: 3
 ---

-# Features
+# Feature Objects

-A **feature** represents a geographic element.
-This can be a point of interest like a mailbox or a restaurant, a park, a lake, a segment of a road, or a more abstract concept like a bus route.
+A `Feature` represents a geographic element.
+This can be a point of interest like a mailbox or a restaurant, a park, a lake, a segment of a road, or an abstract concept like a bus route.

+OpenStreetMap uses three types of features:

-- **Nodes** represent a simple point feature
+- *Node* -- a simple point feature

-- **Ways** are an ordered sequence of nodes, used to represent line strings and simple polygons
+- *Way* -- an ordered sequence of nodes, used to represent line strings and simple polygons

-- **Relations** represent more complex objects, such as polygons with holes, a route or a river system.
-They may contain nodes, ways or other relations as members.
+- *Relation* -- an object composed of multiple features, such as a polygon with holes, a route or a river system.
+A relation may contain nodes, ways or other relations as members.

 ```python
 >>> city.osm_type